Brasenia: History

 Species of Brasenia occurred during the interglacial of Europe, but like many other aquatic plant species and genera, it does not occur there now.

 Name

-Brasenia schreberi (syn.
-B. nymphoides, B. peltata) has the common name water-shield (also watershield or water shield).
+Brasenia schreberi has the common name watershield.

 The genus may commemorate the surgeon and Moravian missionary Christoph Brasen (1738-1774), who was the first superintendent of the Moravian mission at Nain in Labrador.

+Conservation

+It is classified as least concern (LC) by The IUCN Red List.
+It is classified as vulnerable (VU) in South Korea.
+The NatureServe conservation status is G5 Secure.
+Under the Flora and Fauna Guarantee Act 1988, it is categorised as Critically Endangered (CR).